-- Complete Pre-Operation checks found in the Getting Underway section. - Turn battery selection switch(es) to ON position. - Open engine hatch.
+- Complete Pre-Operation checks found in the Getting Underway section. - Turn battery selection switch(es) to ON position. - Open engine hatch. - Open fuel feed valve(s) if equipped.

 - Operate bilge blower for at least five minutes prior to starting engine(s).
 Continue to operate until underway at cruising speed. - Use manual bilge pump switch to remove any water in bilge below the automatic switch level. - Make sniff test with your nose; this is a very effective way to detect fumes. - Open seacocks for engine cooling water.
 Seacocks for washdowns, heads, air conditioning, etc. are opened on an as needed basis.